ndilieto/uacme/README.md

 ```
 uacme -v -c /path/to/uacme.d new
 ```
-To create an ACME account.
+to create an ACME account.
 This will create the configuration folder and account private key:
 ```
 /path/to/uacme.d/private/key.pem